Sales meeting recap email template graphic with laptop email recap, clock, and checklist icons

 • Aligned on: [constraint / requirement / assumption]

-• Open item (if any): [what’s still undecided]
+• Open item (if any): [what is still undecided and who owns it]

 Next steps

-• I’ll send [deliverable] by [day/time].
+• I will send [deliverable] by [day/time]

 Attachments (only if helpful): [micro-deck / quote / spec]